Gambia: Official - Tapha Tine Agrees Deal With Boy Niang II

 Tapha Tine will finally take on Boy Niang II after a prolong speculation over the duel happening.

-Talks about the two facing off having long loomed but promoter Pape Thialiss have managed to break the deadlock, pushing through the deal.
+Talks about the two facing off having long loomed but promoter Pape Thialiss has managed to break the deadlock, pushing through the deal.

-The wrestlers were due to come face to face to formalize the signing yesterday evening at press time.
+The wrestlers came face to face to formalize the signing over the weekend.

-Currently being halted by the coronavirus pandemic, resumption of the wrestling season will deliver some intriguing fixtures such as this one and the crowd-puller tie between Ama Balde and king of arena Modou Lo.
+Currently being halted by the pandemic coronavirus, resumption of the wrestling season will deliver some intriguing fixtures such as this one and the crowd-puller tie between Ama Balde and king of arena Modou Lo.

 There are also reports of Gouye Gui squaring sensation and multiple-time Ecowas champion Reug Reug but nothing has been finalised yet.